-Today Camosun College celebrates 36 years of excellence in education and service to its community.
-Now one of the leading community colleges in the province, Camosun serves more than 8,400 students in credit and vocational programs and another 6,500 students in part-time continuing education courses.
-Camosun is also one of the 12 largest organizations in Victoria with an economic impact of over \$170 million per year.
+Today Camosun College celebrates 37 years of excellence in education and service to its community.
+Now one of the leading community colleges in the province, Camosun serves more than 8,600 students in credit and vocational programs and another 10,500 registrations in part-time continuing education courses.
+Camosun is also one of the 12 largest organizations in Victoria and it acts as an engine of economic growth.
+Altogether, the region annually receives \$816 million in income due to the past and present efforts of Camosun College.